 Sudha Prathikanti, MD

-- Integrative Psychiatrist and Ayurvedic Practitioner, UCSF Osher Center for Integrative Medicine
+- Integrative Psychiatrist and Ayurvedic Practitioner, UCSF Osher Center for Integrative Health

-- Director, Integrative Psychiatry Teaching Clinic, UCSF Osher Center for Integrative Medicine
+- Director, Integrative Psychiatry Teaching Clinic, UCSF Osher Center for Integrative Health

 - Medical Director, ZSFG Primary Care Adult Psychiatry